 Avoid sweet fruits and juices such as prune and grape.
 If you drink these, mix with an equal amount of water.

 For protein, eat low-fat cottage cheese, fish, grains, nuts, seeds, skinless white turkey or chicken breast, and low-fat yoghurt.

 Dont go without food or consume large, heavy meals.
 Eat six to eight small meals throughout the day.

 Use a rotation diet food allergies and intolerances are often linked to hypoglycaemia and can make the symptoms more pronounced.

 Stress is a significant factor in hypoglycaemia, as it affects the adrenal glands and blood sugar levels.

 Avoid tea and coffee or any drinks containing caffeine as these affect adrenal function leading to a rise in blood sugar levels.

 Drink at least 1.5 litres of good quality water a day.

 Take a high potency multivitamin and mineral supplement, with at least 400ui of folic acid, 400iu of vitamin B12, and 50-100mg of vitamin B6.
-A good daily multiple providing all of the known vitamins and minerals serves as a foundation upon which to build an individualised health-promoting programme.
+An excellent daily multiple providing all of the known vitamins and minerals serve as a foundation upon which to build an individualised health-promoting programme.

-Chromium a key constituent of glucose tolerance factor, chromium functions as a co-factor in all insulin-regulating activities and plays a major role in the sensitivity of the cells to insulin.
-Chromium supplementation (200-400iu a day) should be combined with a regular exercise programme for maximum effect.
+Chromium is an essential constituent of glucose tolerance factor, chromium functions as a co-factor in all insulin-regulating activities and plays a significant role in the sensitivity of the cells to insulin.

 Milk thistle protects the liver from toxins, including drugs and chemicals, reduces damage from excessive alcohol intake, helps to clear psoriasis.
 200mg a day.